-Most power racks have a rackable weight limit of 500 to 1500 lbs.
-Only a few cages can handle less than 500 lbs. while others can handle more than 1500 lbs.
-Most racks should be bolted to the floor to reach this limit safely.
-Even the cages with a 500 lbs. limit are enough for most home gyms.
+Most power racks for home use have a weight capacity of 500 to 1000 lbs.
+Low-end and Mid-range Squat cages can generally hold 500-850 pounds while high-end models can handle 1000-1500 pounds or even more.
+Most racks should be bolted to the floor to utilize this limit safely.

 Find out how much weight different racks can handle and what is a good rack for you below.
 Or you can click here to find my favorite rack for home gyms.

 - 1 Power Rack Weight Limits

 - 2 What Influences Squat Cage Load Capacity?